platipodium/holocene/ReadMe.md

 # SPDX-FileCopyrightText: 2023-2024 Helmholtz-Zentrum hereon GmbH
 -->

-# MATLAB and R-scripts for the analysis of archaeological C14 and paleoclimate proxy data
+# Data, MATLAB and R-scripts for the analysis of archaeological C14 and paleoclimate proxy data

 Code and data availability on this repository:  https://github.com/kaiwirtz3/holocene